ColdBox/coldbox-zero-to-hero/OUTLINE.md

 ### 7. User Registration

-What we will do:

-- Create the registration spec
+- [ ] Create the registration spec
-- Install bcrypt
+- [ ] Install bcrypt
-- Write the registration code as a ColdBox resource with appropriate spec and model methods
+- [ ] Write the registration code as a ColdBox resource with appropriate spec and model methods

 Steps: